2006 Watkins Glen Indy Grand Prix: Race

 Many drivers with rain tires jockeyed to improve their positions and made their way around drivers with slick tires during the restart on the 53rd lap.
 The hustling for position eventually led to fourth-place driver Scheckter spinning off-course in turn eight and necessitating the seventh caution of the race.
 Scheckter was quickly able to refire his car, and the caution period only lasted one lap before the green and white flags were concurrently waved to signify the final lap of the race on lap 55.
 Dixon promptly drove away from the other drivers and carefully nursed his way through the circuit for the final time.
-He nearly drove off-course after losing traction in turn seven, but managed to regain control of his car and score his fifth IndyCar win.
-Dixon also became the first driver to earn two wins in IndyCar-sanctioned road course events.
+He nearly drove off-course after losing traction in turn seven, but managed to regain control of his car and score his fifth IndyCar Series win.
+Dixon also became the first driver to earn two wins in IRL-sanctioned road course events.
 Meira finished in the second position, 2.3311 seconds behind Dixon, while Briscoe finished third and earned his first podium finish.
 Rice and Giaffone took the fourth and fifth positions, respectively, and Carpenter, Castroneves, Patrick, Sharp, and Scheckter rounded out the top ten.
 Kanaan, Hornish Jr., Herta, and Franchitti were the last of the classified finishers.
 Throughout the duration of the race, the lead position was swapped six times among seven different drivers.
 Seven cautions also slowed the race for 21 laps.